-■ Career Technical Education Pathway (Juniors and Seniors)
+■ Career Technical Education Pathways (Juniors and Seniors)

 - 1. The Career and College Promise Career Technical Education Pathway for juniors and seniors leads to a certificate or diploma aligned with a high school Career Cluster. - 2.
-To be eligible for enrollment, a high school student must meet the following criteria: - a.
-Be a high school junior or senior; - b.
-Have a weighted GPA of 3.0 on high school courses or have the recommendation of the high school principal or his/her designee; and - c.
-Have received career pathway information outlining program requirements for completion of the certificate or diploma. - 3.
-High school counselors should consider students' PLAN scores in making pathway recommendations. - 4.
+To be eligible for enrollment in a Career and Technical Education pathway with or without UGETC (Universal General Education Transfer Component) course(s), a high school student must meet the following criteria: - a.
+Be a high school junior or senior; - i.
+Have an unweighted GPA of 2.8 on high school courses or - ii.
+Demonstrate college readiness in English, reading and mathematics on an assessment (See Attachment A for college readiness scores.); - 3.
+To be eligible for enrollment in a Career and Technical Education pathway without UGETC (Universal General Education Transfer Component) course(s), a high school student must meet the following criteria: - a.
+Be a high school junior or senior; - i. have the recommendation of the high school principal or his/her designee; and - ii.
+Have the high school principal or his/her designee's rationale for recommendation in place of GPA requirement - iii.
+NOTE: Principal (or designee) recommendation is not allowed for CTE pathways that include UGETC (Universal General Education Transfer Component) course(s) included in the pathways. - 4.
+High school counselors should consider students' assessment scores in making pathway recommendations. - 5.
 College Career Technical Education courses may be used to provide partial or full fulfillment of a four-unit career cluster.
-Where possible, students should be granted articulated credit based on the local or state North Carolina High School to Community College articulation agreement. - 5.
+Where possible, students should be granted articulated credit based on the local or state North Carolina High School to Community College articulation agreement. - 6.
 To maintain eligibility for continued enrollment, a student must - a.
-Continue to make progress toward high school graduation, and - b.
-Maintain a 2.0 in college coursework after completing two courses.
-A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - 6.
-A student may be awarded a certificate or diploma prior to high school graduation.
-The AAS may not be awarded prior to high school graduation verification. - 7.
-A student must enroll in one program of study and may not substitute courses in one program for courses in another.
-The student may change his or her program of study major with approval of the high school principal or his/her designee and the college's chief student development administrator. - 8.
-A student may concurrently enroll in two CTE programs of study provided the exception has been approved by the college's chief academic officer or his/her designee.
-With approval of the high school principal or high/her designee and the college's chief student development administrator, a student may enroll in both a College Transfer pathway program of study and a Career Technical Education program of study. - 9.
-A CTE student is not required to demonstrate college readiness on an assessment or placement test to be eligible for the program.
-However, some required courses within the program may have developmental course prerequisites requirements which must be met when this is teh case through the demonstration of college readiness or an approved assessment or placemen test.
-Students are encouraged to complete college readiness assessments prior to entry to the program.
-CCP students may not enroll in development courses.
+Continue to make progress toward high school graduation and - b.
+Maintain a 2.0 in college coursework after completing two courses. - c.
+A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - 7.
+A student may be awarded a certificate or diploma prior to high school graduation. - 8.
+The AAS degree may not be awarded prior to high school graduation verification. - 9.
+A student may only enroll in one pathway and may not substitute courses in one program for courses in another. - 10.
+The student may change his or her pathway major with approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator.
+The college's chief academic officer or chief student development administrator shall approve a change in pathway based on verification provided by the student that the program change allows the student to meet their newly chosen career path.
+Verification could include (but is not limited to) a bachelor degree plan published by the university, a career pathway plan, career information published in the Occupational Outlook Handbook and/or information published in the North Carolina Career Cluster Guide, etc.